Jordanburch101/Techdegree-project-7/README.md

 # Teachdegree-project 7
 > An interactive Web Dashboard complete with JavaScript-driven charts and graphs.
-It features use of local storage, pop up notifcations and auto complete search features.
+It features the use of local storage, pop up notifications, and auto-complete search features.

 ## Table of contents
 * [General info](#general-info)